Church of St Mary, Hulme: History

-The church is of "coursed sandstone rubble with ashlar dressings (and a) slate roof".
-It is in early 14th century geometrical style, following "Lincolnshire exemplars".
-The soaring spire, 241 ft high, making it the 18th tallest church in the United Kingdom and tenth-tallest structure in Manchester, is one of south Manchester's major landmarks.
-Part of a group of Victorian buildings, including a listed rectory, the Pevsner Buildings of England volume for Manchester describes the church as having "stood through two complete cycles of urban decay, dereliction, destruction and renewal, standing alone amid utter desolation in the 1960s and again in the 1990s".
+The former church forms a group with St Mary's Junior School, St Mary's Rectory, and the Moss Side People's Centre.
+The Pevsner Buildings of England volume for Manchester describes the Church of St Mary as having "stood through two complete cycles of urban decay, dereliction, destruction and renewal, standing alone amid utter desolation in the 1960s and again in the 1990s".